theavinashtripathi/cafe-wordpress/wp-content/plugins/wp-migrate-db/readme.txt

 3. Saving the exported database

 == Changelog ==

+= WP Migrate DB 2.1 - 2021-08-04 =
+* New: Case-sensitive custom find and replace
+* Improvement: Show a notice when the REST API is disabled or inaccessible

+= WP Migrate DB 2.0.2 - 2021-06-17 =
+* Improvement: "Search & Replace" updated to "Find & Replace" for consistency
+* Bug fix: Some PHP files can be directly accessed in a browser
+* Bug fix: Rewrite rules lost after migration

 = WP Migrate DB 2.0.1 - 2021-05-06 =
 * Bug fix: Replacing a string with nothing not supported